PDPA Compliance11 min read30 April 2026

 Step 5: Set Review Schedules

-• Quarterly: Automated reports identifying data past its retention period
+• Quarterly: Automated reports identifying data past retention period

-Some SMEs, alarmed by the retention limitation obligation, delete data prematurely without checking legal retention requirements.
-Deleting payroll records after 1 year, for example, violates the Employment Act's 2-year requirement and the Income Tax Act's 5-year requirement.
+Deleting too early.
+Some SMEs panic about retention and purge prematurely.
+Deleting payroll records after 1 year violates the Employment Act's 2-year requirement and the Income Tax Act's 5-year minimum.

-Deleting data from your production systems means nothing if it persists in backups that are never purged.
-Your data retention policy must address backup data, including backup rotation schedules and the maximum period that deleted data may persist in backup archives.
+Ignoring backups.
+Deleting from production systems means nothing if data persists in backups that are never purged.
+Your policy must address backup rotation and retention.

 PDPC Enforcement Examples